dunliang0513/dunliang0513/README.md

   - Bachelor of Computing in Computer Science
   - Focus Area: Artificial Intelligence and Computing Network
   - Student Exchange Program: Nanjing University
-  - Expected Graduation: May 2025
+  - Expected Graduation: August 2025

 Here’s an updated **Project Showcase** section for your README, including your requested projects with key contributions, learning points, and key features: